qgrid/qgrid.github.io/source/feature/cell-templates.md

 order: 2
 ---

-There are situations when the end user need to apply custom templates to the column cells in the q-grid.
-The q-grid provides clean and intuitive solution for this case.
-The preferred way to define a cell template is to you `ng-template` inside the `q-grid-column` component.
-Use `head`, `body`, `foot` and `edit` triggers to fill in the appropriate cell containers.
+There are situations when the end user need to apply custom templates to the column cells.
+The preferred way is to use `ng-template` inside the `q-grid-column` component.
+Use `head`, `body`, `foot` and `edit` options to control when need to apply appropriate template.

 ```html
 <q-grid>